tum-pbs/pbdl-book/intro.md

 - How to more tightly interact with a full simulator for _inverse problems_.
 E.g., we'll demonstrate how to circumvent the convergence problems of standard reinforcement learning techniques by leveraging simulators in the training loop.

+- We'll also discuss the importance of _inversion_ for the update steps, and how higher-order information can be used to speed up convergence, and obtain more accurate neural networks.

 Throughout this text,
 we will introduce different approaches for introducing physical models into deep learning, i.e., _physics-based deep learning_ (PBDL) approaches.